Overview

 • Struggle to make friends or participate in group activities

 According to the Diagnostic and Statistical Manual of Mental Disorders, an individual’s fear or anxiety usually must persist for six months before a mental health professional can provide a diagnosis of social phobia.
 While some individuals may experience only a few of these symptoms, others may experience many or all of them.
 The intensity of the symptoms can also vary from one person to another.
-However, regardless of the severity, SAD can be treated, and people can learn strategies to manage their anxiety and navigate social situations more comfortably.
+However, regardless of the severity, social anxiety disorder can be treated, and people can learn strategies to manage their anxiety and navigate social situations more comfortably.

 Causes